 71153-02 GENERAL GUIDANCE

-Management Directive (MD) 8.3 defines a significant operational event as radiological, safeguards, or other safety-related operational event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, property, or the environment.
+Management Directive (MD) 8.3, “NRC Incident Investigation Program,” defines a significant operational event as radiological, safeguards, or other safety-related operational event at an NRC-licensed facility that poses an actual or potential hazard to public health and safety, property, or the environment.
 At power reactors, these events include significant unplanned degraded conditions identified by the licensee or the NRC.

 The NRC staff uses MD 8.3 and Inspection Manual Chapter (IMC) 0309, “Reactive Inspection Decision Basis for Reactors,” to determine the appropriate NRC response to a significant operational event.
 The responding onsite inspectors provide details about plant status and performance of equipment and personnel to NRC management, event review staff, and NRC regional and Headquarters risk analysts.
 The details are used to determine the level of agency response, investigatory response if any (e.g., IIT, AIT, or SI), and any special resources and expertise needed for event follow-up.